 Will my services be affected by the sewer main works?

 No, we don’t anticipate any interruption to your water supply or sewerage service.
-Due to the size and high pressure of the new sewer main, property connections will not be possible.

 Western Water will keep construction impacts to a minimum; however the following are likely to occur: